University of the Philippines Diliman: Sunken Garden

+Sports complex

+The UP Diliman Sports Complex consists of various sports venues such as the an indoor gymnasium, a 50 m swimming pool, a four-court tennis area, a track and field oval, a baseball diamond, a football pitch and an archery range.

+These are used by students of the university including members of the UP Fighting Maroons and is also rented for use to outsiders.

+The gymnasium has hosted the floorball competition of the 2019 SEA Games.

 Administration

 U.P.
 Diliman is the fourth oldest and is the largest, in terms of student population, of all the seven major campuses of the University of the Philippines.
 The University of the Philippines is governed by the Board of Regents' 11 members, of whom five are ex officio, three are student, faculty, and staff representatives, and three are appointed by the President of the Philippines.
 Each campus of the University of the Philippines is headed by a chancellor.
 The first chancellor of U.P.
 Diliman was Senator Edgardo J. Angara, whose office was created on April 26, 1982.
 The chancellor is assisted by five vice chancellors — for academic affairs, administration, community affairs, research & development, and student affairs.
-The current chancellor is Dr. Fidel Nemenzo, who was appointed by the Board of Regents into position during its meeting on February 3, 2020.
+The current chancellor is Edgardo Carlo Vistan II, who was appointed by the Board of Regents into position during its meeting in April 2023.

 Apart from heading the university, the chancellor also holds administrative duties that represent the Board of Regents at the campus level.
 The chancellor also serves as chairperson of the university council, an internal coordinating body composed of the chancellor himself, the university registrar who serves as secretary, and the professorial faculty.
 The vice chancellor for academic affairs, on the other hand, assists the chancellor in coordinating curricular, instructional, library, and other programs of the university.
 The vice chancellor for administration assists the chancellor in the administrative management of the campus.
 The vice-chancellor for community affairs assists the chancellor in promoting relationships within the university and in dealing with local government and safety issues, while the vice chancellor for research & development assists the chancellor in formulating guidelines and criteria for the university's research and development endeavors.
 Finally, the vice chancellor for student affairs assists the chancellor in promoting wellness and discipline among students in areas such as health, food services, and scholarship management.